felipegscont/zpmeow/API.md

 {
   "error": {
     "code": "SESSION_NOT_CONNECTED",
-    "message": "Session is not connected to WhatsApp" }
+    "message": "Session is not connected to meow"
+  }
 }
 ```